projectcalico/calico/reference/host-endpoints/conntrack.md

 {{site.prodname}} uses Linux's connection tracking ('conntrack') as an important optimization to its processing.
-It generally means that {{site.prodname}} only needs to check its policies for the first packet in an allowed flow—between a pair of IP addresses and ports—and then conntrack automatically allows further packets in the same flow, without {{site.prodname}} rechecking every packet.
+It generally means that {{site.prodname}} only needs to check its policies for the first packet in an allowed flow-between a pair of IP addresses and ports-and then conntrack automatically allows further packets in the same flow, without {{site.prodname}} rechecking every packet.

 This can, however, make it look like a {{site.prodname}} policy is not working as it